litentry/litentry-parachain/tee-worker/local-setup/README.md

 ## Prerequisite
 - worker built with ` SGX_MODE=SW make`
-- integritee-node built with `cargo build --release --features skip-ias-check`
+- integritee-node built with `cargo build --release`

 In case you have
 - a sgx hardware and compile the worker with `SGX_MODE=HW` (default mode)
 - a valid intel IAS key (development key is fine)

-you can omit the `--features skip-ias-check` when building the node, but you must not use the subcommand flag `--skip-ra` in the json file (see [`two-workers.json`](./config/two-workers.json)) you're using to start the worker.
+You must not use the subcommand flag `--skip-ra` in the json file (see [`two-workers.json`](./config/two-workers.json)) you're using to start the worker.

 ## Steps
 Adapt or create your own config file, as in the example of [`two-workers.json`](./config/two-workers.json).
 Be mindful of the ports in case you're running the script on a server multiple people are working on.